-- Complete the NYU London online internship application.
-This application requires you to answer a series of questions designed to help you think systematically about what you would like to learn and accomplish in an internship experience in London.
-You should indicate what type of internship placements are of most interest to you.
-The online application will require you to upload a personal statement and your newly edited resume in .pdf or .doc format.
+- Visit the NYU Study Away Apply page for instructions on submitting an NYU Study Away Application.
+Following submission of your study away application, you will be prompted to complete an Internship application.
+The internship application requires you to answer a series of questions designed to help you think systematically about what you would like to learn and accomplish from an internship experience in London, and to indicate what type of internship placements you would be most interested in.
+You will also be required to upload a personal statement and a resume in .pdf or .doc format.

-Students intending to participate in a London internship must apply for a Tier-4 visa.
+Students intending to participate in a London internship must apply for a Student route (formerly Tier-IV) visa.

-Students are not permitted to intern (paid or unpaid) in the UK without a Tier-4 visa.
-Contact the Office of Global Services for more information on your eligibility for the Tier-4 visa before applying to the program.
+Students are not permitted to intern (paid or unpaid) in the UK without a Student route visa.
+Contact the Office of Global Services for more information on your eligibility for the Student route visa before applying to the program.

-Students must dedicate two full weekdays to intern, not including Fridays.
+Students must dedicate two full weekdays to intern.
+This may include Friday as an exception.
 If you plan to participate in the internship program, please keep this in mind as you begin scheduling your courses.

 Questions?
 Email: email@example.com.

 In the UK, internship placements are considered for-credit opportunities that are accompanied by academic coursework.
-That said, part-time work, which can often resemble a traditional US internship, is permissible for students with a Tier 4 Visa up to 20 hours per week under certain circumstances.
+That said, part-time work, which can often resemble a traditional US internship, is permissible for students with a Student Route Visa up to 20 hours per week under certain circumstances.

 Types of permitted part-time work include:

 - Paid opportunities for up to 20 hours per week